stvreumi/CAMPUSbackend/README.md

 - We don't push the image to Dockerhub, so the image would be built locally.
 - After the container is up, you can send GraphQL request to the following link to test new feature. <br/>
   http://0.0.0.0:5001/smartcampus-1b31f/us-central1/graphql
-- The firestore data would be store in the directory `./emulator-data` when you exit.
-And it would be import to the firestore when you start the container next time.
-If you want to empty the firestore, just delete the content in the directory.
+- The firestore emulator data would be store in the directory `./emulator-data` when you exit.
+And it would be import to the firestore emulator when you start the container next time.
+If you want to empty the firestore emulator, just delete the content in the directory.
   - You must have `./emulator-data` directory before set up container, or the container would crash.
 - If you want to test the auth functionality, you can see [here](https://firebase.google.com/docs/emulator-suite/connect_auth).
 The port(9099) already be exposed.
 Make sure you connect to the auth service using `0.0.0.0:9099` rather than `localhost:9099`
 - **Connect to the service by `0.0.0.0:<port>` rather than `localhost:<port>`**